 - Board members working in (or with) hospitals

 - Senior managers and others working elsewhere in the NHS

 - Local authorities and the wider public, private, voluntary and community sectors

 Guideline development process

 The guide was developed using a pilot process based on processes and methods used by NICE to develop other types of guidance.
 A topic expert group was set up and led by an independent chair.
 It consisted of practitioners from the NHS, local authorities and the voluntary sector, as well as academics and patient and public representatives.
-The group worked with NICE and the HPA to develop the guide.
+The group worked with NICE and the PHE to develop the guide.